About EarsToHear.net

 Included below are accounts and resources honoring the service and actions Black Founders.

-See also: The Truth About the Founders & Slavery & Democrat Racism & True History of Slavery & Hindering Black Civil Rights
+Democrat Racism: The True History of Slavery & Hindering Black Civil Rights

 It has been estimated that at least 5,000 black soldiers fought on the patriot side during the Revolutionary War.
 The exact number will never be known because eighteenth century muster rolls usually did not indicate race.
 Careful comparisons between muster rolls and church, census, and other records have recently helped identify many black soldiers.
 Additionally, various eyewitness accounts provide some indication of the level of African Americans’ participation during the war.